tomascrhonek-source/sha3sum/README.md

 - root - the root directory of the tree with files
 - debug - print debug messages (a lot)
 - timming - prints times during the operations, usefull for benchmarking
-- threading - computer sha3 sums in parallel
+- nodb - prints the sha3 sums on stdout and do not connect to the database